 - 1. Select the output channel: Press Output1 on the front panel or tap the channel output configuration status bar to select CH1.
-At this time, the channel is indicated in red in the status bar. - Select Sine waveforms: Press Menu on the front panel, and then the waveform selection interface is displayed.
-Tap Continuous and then select the "Sine" icon to go to the sine waveform parameter setting interface automatically. - 3.
+At this time, the channel is indicated in red in the status bar. - 2.
+Select Sine waveforms: Press the Shift key and its backlight turns on.
+Then press Home/Menu on the front panel, and then the waveform selection interface is displayed.
+Tap Continuous and then select the "Sine" icon to go to the sine waveform parameter setting interface automatically.
+When the Shift key is not illuminated, you can also press Sine/Preset to go to the sine waveform parameter setting interface. - 3.
 Set frequency: Tap the Freq parameter input field to input 20 with the pop-up numeric keypad, and then select the unit "kHz".
 Tap "Ok". - 4.
 Set amplitude: Tap the Ampl parameter input field to input 2.5 with the pop-up numeric keypad, and then select "Vpp" as the unit.
 Tap "Ok". - 5.
 Set offset voltage: Tap the Offset parameter input field to input 500 with the pop-up numeric keypad, and then select "mVdc" as the unit.
 Tap "Ok". - 6.
-Set start phase: Tap the Phase parameter input field to input 90 with the pop-up numeric keypad, and then select "°" as the unit.
+Set start phase: Tap the Phase parameter input field to input 90 with the pop-up numeric keypad, and then select "o" as the unit.
 Tap "Ok". - 7.
 Enable channel output: Press Output1 and the backlight turns on.
 Also, you can tap the channel output configuration status bar to enable the channel output.
-Then, the channel status is highlighted (i.g.), and the Sine signal is output from the [CH1] connector based on the current configurations. - 8.
-Observe the output waveform: Connect the [CH1] connector of DG900 to the oscilloscope by using the BNC cable.
+Then, the channel status is highlighted (i.g. sine Hight), and the Sine signal is output from the [CH1] connector based on the current configurations. - 8.
+Observe the output waveform: Connect the [CH1] connector of DG2000 to the oscilloscope by using the BNC cable.
 The waveform is as shown in the figure below.